ic/tesseract-python/README.md

 * PyPi: Available on PyPi.
 * Source: Working with setup from source.
+* Empty: Planned for some future release.
-* Empty: No plan at this time.
+* No line/column: No plan to date.

 ###Configuration